shivamnegi1705/khidki-backend/render-frontend-integration.md

 1. Verify that your API base URL is correct
 2. Check that your backend is deployed and running
-3. Test the API endpoints using the curl commands in `test-api.md`
+3. Test the API endpoints using tools like Postman or curl

 ## Example: Updating a React Frontend

-Here's an example of updating a React frontend to use the Vercel-deployed backend:
+Here's an example of updating a React frontend to use the Render-deployed backend:

 1. Create or update an API service file: